Workplace Discrimination Lawyer in Arizona

 Our knowledgeable lawyers are well-versed in the federal laws.
 Those laws ensure you are treated fairly at work.
 At Matt Fendon Law Group, our Phoenix workplace discrimination lawyers help employees who have suffered discrimination at their job.
 We will devote our full attention to your case.
 We will be available to answer all of your questions along the way.

-Allow our highly skilled lawyers to explain the Arizona employment discrimination laws that apply to your particular situation.
+Allow our highly skilled lawyers to explain the employment discrimination laws in Arizona that apply to your particular situation.
 We can give you the information you need to make the best decisions.
 Don’t let the unlawful acts of a supervisor or coworker jeopardize your career.

 Call Matt Fendon Law Group today to schedule a consultation.

 Workplace discrimination occurs when a worker is treated less favorably than other workers solely because of particular characteristics protected by law.
 Characteristics protected by law include age, sex, gender, religion, and disability, among others.

 If you have been the victim of workplace discrimination, the Arizona employment attorneys at Matt Fendon Law Group are ready to fight for your rights.
 Our mission is to help you seek the justice and compensation to which you are entitled.

 - An employee being fired because of their race.